alejandra-badia/ecommerce-marketing-bi-engine/README.md

 Apex Gear Co.'s scaling period generated 23% Net Sales growth alongside a substantial increase in marketing investment.
 However, blended MER and ROAS declined considerably, and reported ROAS fell across Google Ads, Meta, and TikTok.

-The results suggest that the next phase of analysis should focus on understanding the quality and incrementality of growth—not simply increasing or decreasing spend based on blended performance.
+The current performance supports reducing overall paid media spend and reassessing channel investment—rather than continuing to scale at the same pace.
+The next phase of analysis should focus on understanding the quality and incrementality of growth—not simply increasing or decreasing spend based on blended performance.

 A campaign-level acquisition and incrementality audit, supported by stronger customer-history validation and contribution-margin measurement, would provide a more reliable basis for future budget allocation.